What is an H-1B visa?

-There is, however, an exception for higher education institutions, university-affiliated research institutes, and government research organizations, which are exempt from the H-1B visa cap.
+Higher education institutions, university-affiliated research institutes, and government research organizations are all exempt from the H-1B visa cap.

-Although the H-1B is a nonimmigrant visa, it is classified as a dual intent visa, which means foreign workers can apply for a change of status if they decide to immigrate permanently.
+Unlike many other nonimmigrant visa types, an H-1B visa is classified as a dual intent visa, which means foreign workers can apply for a change of status if they decide to immigrate permanently.
 With employer sponsorship, eligible candidates can apply for an employment-based Green Card for permanent residence in the U.S.

 While an H-1B visa doesn’t necessarily improve one’s chances of receiving a Green Card, it does offer a pathway to permanent residency that is unavailable with many other visas.

 Each year, hundreds of employers sponsor their employees for H-1B visas.
 The H-1B visa sponsors database tracks which employers have applied for the visa and how many acceptances and denials they each have.
 Those hoping to obtain an H-1B visa but who don’t yet have an employment offer can use the database to search for companies that would be likely to sponsor them.